The Garden of Eden (1928 film): Plot

 However, Madame Bauer is not through with Toni yet, she has arranged a rendezvous for her with D’Avril in a room off the stage.
 Once locked inside with Toni, he quickly tries to take advantage.
 She struggles against his advances which are heard by Rosa, who is able to come to her rescue.
 When Madame Bauer discovers that her client did not get what he wanted, she fires Toni and Rosa on the spot.
 Conveniently, Rosa was about to leave on a two-week vacation anyway and persuades the forlorn Toni to go with her.
 They go to Monte Carlo, but Toni is now suspicious of other people's motives.
 So when Rosa signs the Eden Hotel register as "Baroness & her daughter", Toni accuses her of being no better than Madame Bauer.
 However, Rosa has documentation which proves that she is in fact a Baroness, and tells Toni that she signed the registration that way because she wishes it were so.
 Only much of her fortune was lost after the First World War and she can only afford such trips by living frugally for the rest of the year.

-Later, when Toni is playing the piano in her room, she is spotted through the window from across the courtyard by Richard (Charles Ray).
+Later, when Toni is playing the piano in her room, she is spotted through the window from across the courtyard by Richard.
 In an amusing scene, he tries to get her attention by signaling her, turning the lights on and off in his room.
 As a gag, she responds with same, causing everyone else on his entire side of the hotel to do it too.
 When Rosa sees it, she stops the nonsense.
 However, Richard then decides to call Toni's room, but Rosa answers and decides to invite him over to put a stop to it.
 She plays the piano while she waits for Richard to arrive.
 But he arrives at Rosa's door, where Toni is.
 Tired of unwanted suitors, she appears uninterested in his flirting, yet does not reveal him when Rosa returns and he hides behind a door.
-Colonel Dupont (Edward Martindel) arrives to call on Rosa, but is instantly entranced by Toni.
+Colonel Dupont arrives to call on Rosa, but is instantly entranced by Toni.
 In the doorway, he asks the two ladies to dinner which is witnessed by Richard, who just moments earlier had escaped from their room via another door.
 Upon hearing their acceptance, Richard joins them, revealing that the Colonel is his uncle.
 After the dinner, Richard takes Toni for a walk through the hotel's grounds and garden (the title of the film) and they fall in love, losing track of the time.